-Apple Core Playdough Mats
+Apple Playdough Mats

 Why is that a good thing?
 It’s a good thing because preschoolers who are still learning the basics of one to one correspondence can place their “apple seeds” over those already in the ten frame and then count and transfer them to the apple half.

 Apple Visual Discrimination Activity

 Establishing good visual discrimination skills is important for preschoolers because it is a precursor to letter identification and learning how to read.
 By noticing small differences in pictures, children learn to train their eye for detail.

 Apple Life Cycle Activity – Roll and Cover

 In this activity, preschoolers roll their dice and find a matching image and cover it with a counter.
 Encourage your preschooler to name the picture and describe it in the apple life cycle.

 This activity not only teaches preschoolers about the apple life cycle but it also teaches them about sorting and graphing.
 How?
 By discriminating which picture is a match to the one rolled on the dice and finding it among other pictures that may not match.

-Apple Colors Booklet and Class “Big” Book
+Apple Colors Book

-Preschool is a great time to learn colors, but this apple colors booklet also helps develop emergent reading skills because the text is predictable.
+Preschool is a great time to learn colors, but this apple colors booklet also helps develop emergent reading skills, too.
 Each page reads the same simple text, empowering preschoolers to feel like they are actually reading.

 Apple Prewriting Cards

 The cards can be cut apart, like I have, and left separate or bound together on a binder ring.
 Or, they can even be left as a whole page and traced over in a traditional manner.
 It’s up to you.
 This is an excellent way for preschoolers to develop emergent writing skills.

-This is a simple board game that teaches preschoolers their colors, as well as reinforces basic turn-taking and one to one correspondence skills.
+This is a simple board game that teaches preschoolers their colors, as well as reinforces basic turn-taking and one to one correspondence skills and other number sense skills.
 I like to use a numeral dice so that my preschoolers get extra practice in number identification as well.

-Grab Your Apple Activities Printables
+Get Your Apple Activities for Preschoolers Here